sushant097/Deep-Learning-Papers-Reading/README.md

 ## Where you Post?
-* I'm making a post on [LinkedIn](https://www.linkedin.com/in/susan-gautam/) with some important information each day.
+* I'm making a post on [LinkedIn](https://www.linkedin.com/in/susan-gautam/) with short summary on paper each day.
+You may remain up to date by following me.
 * Annotated Paper : [Annoted Research Papers GitHub Repo](https://github.com/sushant097/annotated_research_papers/)
 * Scratch Implementation: [Deep learning Paper Scratch Implementation](https://github.com/sushant097/Deep-Learning-Paper-Scratch-Implementation/tree/master/)